-Hamline University, located in St. Paul, was founded in 1854 and is affiliated with the United Methodist Church.
-The University is composed of an undergraduate college, the Hamline University School of Law, graduate programs, and a continuing professional studies division.
+HAMLINE UNIVERSITY, located in St. Paul, Minnesota, was founded in 1854 and is affiliated with the United Methodist Church.
+The University is composed of an undergraduate College of Liberal Arts, the Hamline University School of Law, graduate programs, and a continuing professional studies division.

-- Series Four-Lissued September 1996 in the amount of \$17,500,000.
-Portions of the proceeds of this issue were used to finance the construction and furnishing of an addition to the Law and.
-Graduate School building.
+Series Four-I issued September 1996 in the amount of \$17,500,000.
+Portions of the proceeds of this issue were used to finance the construction and furnishing of an addition to the Law and Graduate School building.
 The proceeds also were used to partially finance the construction of the field house, site acquisition and construction of campus parking and renovation of computer offices and equipment rooms.
-In addition, this bond issue financed the refunding of two previous bond issues, Series Three-A and Series Three-K. - Series Four-K issued April 1997 in the amount of \$625,000.
+In addition, this bond issue financed the refunding of two previous issues, Series Three-A and Series Three-K.

+- Series Four-K issued April 1997 in the amount of \$625,000.
 This issue was a lease financing for the acquisition and installation of telecommunications equipment to be installed on the campus of the University. - Series Five-B issued September 1999 in the amount of \$7,750,000.
 Proceeds of this issue were used to construct and furnish an apartment-style student residence building to house approximately 150 students in 59 units.
 The project included underground and surface parking spaces.

-Macalester College is a four-year, coeducational, undergraduate, residential, liberal arts college located in St. Paul, Minnesota.
+MACALESTER COLLEGE is a four-year, coeducational, undergraduate, residential, liberal arts college located in St. Paul, Minnesota.
 The college was founded in 1874 and is affiliated with the Presbyterian Church (U.S.A.).

 - Series Three-Z issued September 1994 in the amount of \$6,660,000.
 The proceeds of this bond issue were used for the expansion of the College athletic fields and other renovations on the campus. - Series Four-C issued November 1995 in the amount of \$11,245,000.
 The net proceeds of this bond issue, together with funds of the College, were used for the renovation of Rice and Olin Halls, and the construction of an enlarged connection that integrates the two Halls into a single science and math facility. - Series Four-J issued May 1997 in the amount of \$11,000,000.
-Proceeds of this bond issue were used to finance a portion of the construction of a 113-bed residence hall, the expansion of Wallace and Bigelow Halls, and the acquisition and installation of a boiler, central chiller, heating oil tank, and related infrastructure.
+Proceeds of this bond issue were used to finance a portion of the construction of a 113-bed residence hall, the expansion of Wallace and Bigelow Halls, and the acquisition and installation of a boiler, central chiller, heating oil tank, and related infrastructure. - Series Four-U1 in the amount of \$7,145,000 and Series Four-U2 in the amount of \$15,200,000 issued July 1998.
+The proceeds of Series Four-U1 were used together with additional funds of the College to finance the construction of an approximately 68,000 square foot Campus Center to replace the Student Union Building.
+Proceeds of Series Four-U2 were used to defease the Series Three-J Bonds.